giuseppeporcelli/amazon-sagemaker-build-train-deploy/03_workflow/README.md

 4. The Terminal window will show the progress of the exectuion.
 The last operation in the pipeline script will start the pipeline, and pipeline execution will continue in the background.

 5. You can track progress of the pipeline by going to **SageMaker Studio** UI and choosing **Pipelines** from the sidebar menu.

+## Proceed to module 4
+You have completed module 3: Create a complete deployment pipeline.
+Please proceed to [module 4: Build a HTTP API using Amazon API Gateway and AWS Lambda](../04_api_gateway_and_lambda/README.md).